ellierutherford/HotelBookingSystem/README.md

 mysql -u root -p
 # When prompted, supply your password

+CREATE USER 'springuser'@'localhost' IDENTIFIED BY 'ThePassword';
+GRANT ALL PRIVILEGES ON hotelBookingSystem.* TO 'springuser'@'localhost';

 # create db + switch to it
 CREATE DATABASE hotelBookingSystem;
 USE hotelBookingSystem;